 7. Climb the Via Ferrata

 The Via Ferrata, which is Italian for ‘Iron Road’, is the world’s highest ladder located 4,985 M above sea level in Mount Kenya.
 The only one of its kind in the region, it is known locally as Olonana.
 The ladder was commissioned by the Kenya Wildlife Service (KWS) to open up isolated and challenging routes in the mountain.
 Now both novice and experienced climbers can summit the mountain more easily.
 It will also provide more scenic views of the park.
 Olonana has dethroned the hitherto highest Via Ferrata on Mount Kinabalu in Borneo, Malaysia at 3,800 M above sea level.
 The first phase of the Via Ferrata of Mount Kenya will get erected on the challenging sections of point Lenana.
-Climbers may approach the summit either from Shipton camp or Austrian hut on the Naromoru route.
+Climbers may approach the summit either from the Shipton camp or the Austrian hut on the Naromoru route.